forseti-security/forseti-security/_docs/quickstarts/scanner/default_rules.md

 * G Suite Groups
   * Your company users (@domain.tld) and all gmail users are allowed to be members of your G Suite groups.

-* Cloud IAM policies
+* Cloud Identity and Access Management (Cloud IAM) policies
   * Only Cloud IAM user and group members in my domain may be granted the role `Organization Admin`.

-* Cloud Identity Aware Proxy (IAP) bypass access
+* Cloud Identity Aware Proxy (Cloud IAP) bypass access
-  * Forbid any IAP bypasses on all resources in my organization, when IAP is enabled.
+  * Forbid any Cloud IAP bypasses on all resources in my organization, when Cloud IAP is enabled.
   * Allow direct access from debug IPs and internal monitoring hosts.

-* Kubernetes Engine (KE)
+* Kubernetes Engine
-  * Only allow the following supported versions
+  * Only allow the following supported versions:
-    * For major version 1.6, the minor version has to be at least 13-gke.1
+    * For major version 1.6, the minor version must be at least 13-gke.1
-    * For major version 1.7, the minor version has to be at least 11-gke.1
+    * For major version 1.7, the minor version must be at least 11-gke.1
-    * For major version 1.8, the minor version has to be at least 4-gke.1
+    * For major version 1.8, the minor version must be at least 4-gke.1
     * For major version 1.9, any minor version is allowed